-You will find a resemblance of the Victoria and Albert hall museum of London in this oldest museum of Rajasthan.
+You will find a resemblance of the Victoria and Albert hall museum of London in this oldest museum in Rajasthan.
 It was constructed in 1876 mainly to honor the visit of Prince Albert to India.
 There are 16 art galleries within the museum, hosting collections and artifacts from different regions of the world.

 Coins, carpets, pottery, paintings and portraits, sculptures, brass and woodworks, royal ceremonial attires, clay models, jewelry, traditional Indian musical instruments, arms, and weapons from different parts of the world are displayed for the visitors.
 The garden in front of the museum is ornate with beautiful shrubs and flowery plants, perfect to sit and spend a relaxed time.
 The timings are 9:00 AM to 5:00 PM on all days of the week and 7:00 PM till 10:00 PM in the evenings.

 The architecturally famed City Palace is one of the most prominent and best places to visit in Jaipur.
 Present at the center of the city, the palace is the representative of the old Rajpur glory and royal glamour.
-The palace was constructed under the instructions of Maharaja Sawai Jai Singh II between 1729 and 1732, the mastermind being Vidhyadhar Bhattacharya, the renowned architect from Bengal (Eastern part of India).
+The palace was constructed under the instructions of Maharaja Sawai Jai Singh II between 1729 and 1732, the mastermind being Vidhyadhar Bhattacharya, the renowned architect from Bengal (the Eastern part of India).